thomassuedbroecker/cloud-native-starter/workshop/02-container.md

 # Building and deploying Containers
 ****** **UNDER CONSTRUCTION** ******

-In this Lab we build and deploy the containers with microservices to Kubernetes.
+In this Lab we build and deploy containers with microservices to Kubernetes.

 Along this way we inspect the **Dockerfiles** for the container images and we take a look into the configured **yaml files** to create the **deployment** for the microservices.